How do I format content?

 The WYSIWYG editor is available throughout the ePublishing system.

-2.1.
-You may type your content directly into the editor.
+You can type or paste your content directly in the body field.

 Highlight the text you want to apply formatting to, and click the icon.
 For example, if you'd like to make a word bold, highlight that word and click the B icon in the tool.